canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-deploy.md

-## Deploy Charmed Spark on K8s
+## Deploy Charmed Apache Spark on K8s

-Charmed Spark comes with a bundled set of components that allow you to easily manage Spark workloads on K8s, providing integration with object storage, monitoring and log aggregation.
-For an overview on the different components that form Charmed Spark, please refer to [this section](./path/to/explanation.md).
+Charmed Apache Spark comes with a bundled set of components that allow you to easily manage Apache Spark workloads on K8s, providing integration with object storage, monitoring and log aggregation.
+For an overview on the different components that form Charmed Apache Spark, please refer to [this section](./path/to/explanation.md).

 ### Prerequisites

-Since Charmed Spark will be managed by Juju, make sure that:
+Since Charmed Apache Spark will be managed by Juju, make sure that:
 * you have a Juju client (e.g. via a [SNAP](https://snapcraft.io/juju)) installed in your local machine
 * you are able to connect to a juju controller
 * you have read-write permissions to either a S3-compatible or an Azure object storage